-Crimson clover is an annual legume used as a nitrogen fixer, soil improver/builder, erosion preventer, ground cover and for forage.
+An annual legume used as a nitrogen fixer, soil improvement/building, erosion prevention, ground cover and for forage.

 It has rapid and robust growth, making it ideal for early spring nitrogen fixing or summer to fall weed suppressing green manure.